Wireup

 ๐ Share Services Between Application and CLI¶

-๐ Native Integration with Django, FastAPI, or Flask¶
+๐ Native Integration with popular frameworks¶

 Integrate with popular frameworks for a smoother developer experience.
 Integrations manage request scopes, injection in endpoints, and lifecycle of services.